 All stars like planets orbit round a central spot, in the case of planets, its the central star such as the Sun.
 In the case of a star, its the galactic centre.
 The constellations that we see today will be different than they were 50,000 years ago or 50,000 years from now.
 Proper Motion details the movements of these stars and are measured in milliarcseconds.
-The star is moving 20.57 ± 15.79 miliarcseconds/year towards the north and -28.30 ± 27.95 miliarcseconds/year east if we saw them in the horizon.
+The star is moving 20.57 ± 15.79 milliarcseconds/year towards the north and -28.30 ± 27.95 milliarcseconds/year east if we saw them in the horizon.

 R Coronae Australis has an apparent magnitude of 11.57 which is how bright we see the star from Earth.
 Apparent Magnitude is also known as Visual Magnitude.
 If you used the 1997 Parallax value, you would get an absolute magnitude of 12.00 If you used the 2007 Parallax value, you would get an absolute magnitude of 9.63.
 Magnitude, whether it be apparent/visual or absolute magnitude is measured by a number, the smaller the number, the brighter the Star is.
 Our own Sun is the brightest star and therefore has the lowest of all magnitudes, -26.74.
 A faint star will have a high number.

-Using the original Hipparcos data that was released in 1997, the parallax to the star was given as 121.75 which gave the calculated distance to R Coronae Australis as 26.79 light years away from Earth or 8.21 parsecs.
-It would take a spaceship travelling at the speed of light, 26.79 years to get there.
-We don't have the technology or spaceship that can carry people over that distance yet.
+Using the original Hipparcos data that was released in 1997, the parallax to the star was given as 121.75000 which gave the calculated distance to R Coronae Australis as 26.79 light years away from Earth or 8.21 parsecs.
+If you want that in miles, it is about 157,488,373,747,588.91, based on 1 Ly = 5,878,625,373,183.61 miles.

 In 2007, Hipparcos data was revised with a new parallax of 40.93000 which put R Coronae Australis at a distance of 79.69 light years or 24.43 parsecs.
 It should not be taken as though the star is moving closer or further away from us.
 It is purely that the distance was recalculated.